nodejs/node/doc/api/timers.md

   // This is executed after all I/O callbacks.
 });

-// or with async function
+// Or with async function
 async function timerExample() {
   console.log('Before I/O callbacks');
   await setImmediatePromise();